• Skip to primary navigation

 Brown sugar simple syrup boiling in a pan.

-This recipe makes about 1 ½ cups of Brown Sugar Simple Syrup.
+This recipe makes about 1-½ cups of Brown Sugar Simple Syrup.
 You'll likely only use 1 to 2 tablespoons per drink depending on how sweet you like your beverages.
 That means you could easily make a dozen or more drinks from this one batch of simple syrup!

-I like to keep my syrup stored in a small glass jar equipped with a pour spout, but you could also use a mason jar if you prefer.
-Once the simple syrup has cooled to room temperature, transfer it to your container of choice and store it in your refrigerator for up to three months!
+I like to keep sugar syrup with brown sugar stored in a small glass jar equipped with a pour spout, but you could also use a mason jar if you prefer.

 Brown Sugar | Brown sugar is granulated sugar with the addition of molasses.
 The difference between light brown sugar and dark brown sugar is just how much molasses is added in.